KTAZ: Newscasts

 KTAZ's newscasts are also aired on KHRR in Tucson.
 Tucson news and weather is incorporated into the broadcasts.

 Technical information

 Subchannels

-The station's digital signal is multiplexed.
+The station's signal is multiplexed.
 The 39.1 subchannel is also broadcast in ATSC 3.0 (NextGen TV) format on KFPH-CD.

 Analog-to-digital transition

 Because it was granted an original construction permit after the FCC finalized the DTV allotment plan on April 21, 1997, the station did not receive a companion channel for its digital signal.
 Instead, at the end of the digital conversion period for full-power television stations, KTAZ was required to turn off its analog signal and turn on its digital signal (called a "flash-cut").
-The station's digital signal went into operation on its former analog-era UHF channel 39 on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal went into operation on its former analog-era UHF channel 39 on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.